edgor17/Sparsify_Ultrametric/README.md

 ### The Haar-like Distance

 To demonstrate the Haar-like distance we consider microbial mat samples from the Guerrero Negro hypersaline microbial mat (Harris et al., 2012).
 This data was obtained from [QIITA](https://qiita.ucsd.edu/study/description/1200#).
-We read in the feature table (OTU counts) and metadata (containing sample depths) then project these OTU counts onto the Haar-like basis resulting in "mags"
+We read in the feature table (OTU counts) and metadata (containing sample depths) then project these OTU counts onto the Haar-like basis collecting the resulting magnitudes in "mags"

 ```
 from Sparsify_Ultrametric.preprocessing import PreProcess